OasisAkari/vitepress-theme-akari/README.md

 Note that content-fixer.mjs will be run when executing the build to fix missing parameter fields in the article, so there is no need to add `color`, `color_dark`, `date` manually.

+## Translations

+Currently, the theme supports `en-US` and `zh-CN` language, it can be configured in `config.ts`.

+If you want to support another language, the PR is welcome.

 ## Q&A